• Home

 We all talk about Balance, But what is it?

-Balance is a term frequently used by health professionals working in a wide variety of clinical specialities.
-There is no universally accepted definition of human balance, or related terms.
+Balance is a term frequently used by health professionals working in a wide variety of clinical specialties, including those who design exercise programs.
+There is no universally accepted definition of human balance or related terms.
 This article identifies mechanical definitions of balance and introduces clinical definitions of balance and postural control.
-Postural control is defined as the act of maintaining, achieving or restoring a state of balance during any posture or activity.
+Postural control is defined as the act of maintaining, achieving, or restoring a state of balance during any posture or activity, which is particularly important in senior fitness.
 Postural control strategies may be either predictive or reactive, and may involve either a fixed-support or a change-in-support response.
-Clinical tests of balance assess different components of balance ability.
-Health professionals should select clinical assessments based on a sound knowledge and understanding of the classification of balance and postural control strategies
+Clinical tests of balance assess different components of balance ability, and personal trainers should select these assessments based on a sound knowledge and understanding of the classification of balance and postural control strategies.

 SYMMETRY